pixee/docs/docs/codemods/python/pixee_python_safe-lxml-parser-defaults.md

 ---
-title: Use Safe Defaults for `lxml` Parsers
+title: "Use Safe Defaults for `lxml` Parsers"
 sidebar_position: 1
 ---